 Silo uses the native OS X printing API to have the client display a print dialog and print from the client app.

 Using the Printing Policy

-The printing policy is listed in the admin console policy panel in the Data Transfer section:
+The Print policy is listed within the Admin Console policy panel under the Data Transfer section:

 It is important to understand how data is processed during printing, and how the printing policy may conflict with your data download policies.
 When printing, Silo will render the data as a print file and automatically pass the file to a /temp directory.
 This file is deleted at session close.